ToldYaOnce/kx-event-tracking/README.md

 Runtime decorators and helpers for event tracking in Lambda functions.

 ### `kx-events-cdk`
-CDK constructs for provisioning AWS infrastructure including VPC, RDS PostgreSQL, SQS, and consumer Lambda.
+CDK constructs for provisioning AWS infrastructure including VPC, RDS PostgreSQL, SQS, and consumer Lambda. **Note: This package provides the database infrastructure only - no API Gateway or query endpoints are included by design.**

 ## 🏗️ Architecture